Definition of AngularJS ng-class

 <select ng-model="geometricShapes">

-Here simply select HTML tag is used with ng-model value as geometricShapes.
+Here simply select the HTML tag used with ng-model value as geometricShapes.

 <option value="square">